shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

         <b>The cons are</b>
         <ul>
             <li>We need to apply the DOM updates manually</li>
-            <li>No declarative Custom Event Bindings.
-Meaning we need to use addEventListener and removeEventListener manually</li>
+            <li>We cannot use directly on our components something like onSomething equal a function, we need to use event listeners</li>
             <li>Attributes and Properties differences adds complexity</li>
-            <li>And Since we do a lot of things manually, the code can be a bit verbose, and we are going to see that later on.</li>
+            <li>And Since we do a lot of things manually, the code can be a bit verbose.</li>
         </ul>
         <b>One solution to fix all of these limitations is to use StencilJS</b>
     </aside>